 In the last couple of months, two homes sold in my neighborhood.
-For one property the previous owner did an extensive renovation, painting and yard beautification, etc. For the other property, the owner sold as-is.
-This got me thinking about the right strategy of fixes prior to selling a home.
+For one property the previous owner did an extensive renovation, painting, and yard beautification, etc. For the other property, the owner sold it as-is.
+This got me thinking about the right strategy for fixes prior to selling a home.

 Although a fresh coat of paint can make things look nice, and pressure-washing the outside of your home can take ten years off of its looks, these are easy and affordable changes.

 The following are the changes to keep away from when selling.